SixArm/sixarm-company-confidentiality-agreement/README.md

 business day following dispatch and (c) in the case of mailing, on the seventh business day following such mailing.

+### Transfer

-(f) This Agreement is personal in nature, and neither party may directly or indirectly assign or transfer it by operation of law or otherwise without the prior written consent of the other party, which consent will not be unreasonably withheld.
+This Agreement is personal in nature, and neither party may directly or indirectly assign or transfer it by operation of law or otherwise without the prior written consent of the other party, which consent will not be unreasonably withheld.
 All obligations contained in this Agreement shall extend to and be binding upon the parties to this Agreement and their respective successors, assigns and designees.

-(g) The receipt of Confidential Information pursuant to this Agreement will not prevent or in any way limit either party from: (i) developing, making or marketing products or services that are or may be competitive with the products or services of the other; or (ii) providing products or services to others who compete with the other.

-(h) Paragraph headings used in this Agreement are for reference only and shall not be used or relied upon in the interpretation of this Agreement.

-## Signatures
+## 7. Signatures

 IN WITNESS WHEREOF, the parties hereto have executed this Agreement as of the date first above written.

-Disclosing Party:
+On behalf of Disclosing Party:

 (sign name):